Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-3/ch5-bipedal-path-planning-with-nav2.md

 # Chapter 5: Bipedal Path Planning with Nav2

-## Summary
-This chapter covers path planning techniques specifically designed for bipedal humanoid robots using the ROS 2 Navigation Stack (Nav2), including specialized controllers and planners for legged locomotion.

 ## Learning Objectives
 By the end of this chapter, you will be able to: